 Date of Authorship for this Version

 Goldstein, Joseph and Gitter, Max, "On Abolition of Grounds for Divorce: A Model Statute & Commentary" (1969).
 Faculty Scholarship Series.
-Paper 2451.
+2451.